davepar/gcalendarsync/README.md

 * Create a new Google Calendar (in the dropdown next to "My calendars" in the left sidebar of Calendar).
 * Give the calendar a name and change other fields as desired, i.e. set up sharing.
-* Open the new calendar's settings ("Calendar settings" in the dropdown next to the calendar name).
+* Open the new calendar's settings ("Settings and sharing" in the dropdown next to the calendar name).
-* Copy the "Calendar ID" from the Calendar Address section.
+* Scroll down to the "Integrate calendar" section.
+Copy the "Calendar ID".
 It should look like an email address.

 You have 2 options at this point.
 Copy an example spreadsheet that already has the script set up, or use your own spreadsheet and add the script to it.
 The first option is a little easier.
 Creating